yangshun/fate/README.md

 - Support backends other than tRPC.
 - Better code generation and less type repetition.
 - Better server integration for nested connections.
-- Support for subscriptions and real-time updates via `useSubscription` and SSE.
+- Support for live views (subscriptions) and real-time updates via `useLiveView` and SSE.
 - Implement garbage collection for the cache.
 - Add persistent storage for offline support.